 4th of July Patriotic Playlist

 Celebrate America's Independence Day with this patriotic music playlist!
 Adopted from my "Fourth of July" Spin class, this dozen song playlist crosses the decades with tunes from classic rock to pop hits.
-Use this playlist for your workout, rock that summer cookout, or listen as you watch those grand fireworks.
+Use this playlist for your workout, to rock at your summer cookout, or listen as you watch those grand fireworks!
 Please comment other songs that you believe would complement this list.
 Included are comments on how to use each song for a workout.

 #12.
 R.O.C.K. in the USA (John Mellencamp)

 This rocking patriotic song will get you warmed up, for a workout or cookout.
 It also makes a great start to the 4th fireworks display.
 Influenced by songs from the 1960’s, this 1985 song was a top-ten hit on the Billboard Hot 100 chart.
 The music video features a short talk from the rocker himself on the virtues of 60's music.

 Workout: Get warmed up with this quick and energy-packed tune.

 #11.
 Closer to Free (The BoDeans)

 Recognized as the theme song for the 90’s TV series Party of Five, this single was the band’s biggest hit.
 It peaked at number 16 on the Billboard Hot 100 after being re-released in 1996.
 The lyrics speak to the desire to be free, to live, and to love the way you want!